Looking for some x-rated but enlightening bedtime reading?

 Asa Akira is one of the most famous porn stars of the last few decades and is still well-watched across the major porn tube sites, appearing in over 300 adult movies.
 Winner of the 2013 AVN Performer of the Year, Asa Akira has actually written three books.

-Her first was entitled Insatiable: Porn – A Love Story and is a brutally honest but often humorous look back (and sometimes ahead) at her career in the porn industry.
+Her first was titled Insatiable: Porn – A Love Story and is a brutally honest but often humorous look back (and sometimes ahead) at her career in the porn industry.
 The book was widely acclaimed by critics and well-received by her fans in what has been described by some as a:

 “Relentlessly risqué. . . a lascivious, personalized journey through the pornography industry”